Royal Plaza Hotel (Hong Kong): Features

 It also has a ballroom and meeting rooms.
 Additionally, they also have an electric charging point for Tesla vehicles.
 Tesla vehicle owners can enjoy maximum 2 hours of complimentary parking (including Tesla Connector charging time) with consumption of dining service at HK$500 or above at designated restaurants in Hotel (Di King Heen and Lion Rock) upon production of valid receipt issued on the same day by the Hotel.
 Valet parking service charge would be applied after 2 hours complimentary parking at HK$60 per hour.

-Connecting to the hotel is a shopping mall named MOKO at Grand Century Place with many famous brands like MLB, Adidas, New Balance; restaurants (Genki Sushi, Urban Cafe, Outback Steakhouse, Men Wah Bing Ting), a food court, and a movie theater.
+Connecting to the hotel is a shopping mall named MOKO at Grand Century Place with many famous brands like MLB, Adidas, New Balance; restaurants (Genki Sushi, Urban Cafe, Outback Steakhouse, Men Wah Bing Ting), a food court, and a cinema.
 Connecting to MOKO and the hotel is the Mong Kok East station of the MTR.

 Reviews

 The hotel was recommended by the Michelin Guide's "Michelin Guide Hong Kong Macau" as a "high-grade cozy" hotel five consecutive times between 2009 and 2013.
 It received Wedding Magazines "best venue (hotel) for star wedding banquet" listing for five consecutive years.
 In his 2013 book The Book of Perfect Wedding Preparation, wedding planner Tim Lau said Royal Plaza Hotel would be a good choice for a wedding venue.
 He observed that the staff were very attentive, the venue offered different food options for Chinese-style and Western-style weddings, and it was conveniently located near the MTR station.
 The Times of India reviewer Resham Sengar called the hotel "a cosy place in the heart of the city" that "has a reputation for rendering satisfactory service to its visitors".